reduxjs/react-redux/docs/api.md

 * You may wish to override `areStatesEqual` if your `mapStateToProps` function is computationally expensive and is also only concerned with a small slice of your state.
 For example: `areStatesEqual: (next, prev) => prev.entities.todos === next.entities.todos`; this would effectively ignore state changes for everything but that slice of state.

 * You may wish to override `areStatesEqual` to always return false (`areStatesEqual: () => false`) if you have impure reducers that mutate your store state.
-(This would likely impact the other equality checks is well, depending on your `mapStateToProps` function.)
+(This would likely impact the other equality checks as well, depending on your `mapStateToProps` function.)

 * You may wish to override `areOwnPropsEqual` as a way to whitelist incoming props.
 You'd also have to implement `mapStateToProps`, `mapDispatchToProps` and `mergeProps` to also whitelist props.
 (It may be simpler to achieve this other ways, for example by using [recompose's mapProps](https://github.com/acdlite/recompose/blob/master/docs/API.md#mapprops).)